MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *nIndex*
- Güncelleştirmek için düğmesini sıfır tabanlı dizini belirtir.
+ Güncelleştirilecek düğmenin sıfır tabanlı dizinini belirtir.

 ### <a name="remarks"></a>Açıklamalar